 The website— stjameslondon.co.uk— is the go-to online resource, with a complete shopping directory and calendar, as well as many features.
 The local newspaper The Correspondent is full of details on shops, cultural events and St James's café culture and restaurants.
 You can follow The Correspondent on Twitter @_stjameslondon.

 At the right hand of royalty and Westminster, its heritage has produced a unique environment for the modern shopper.
 Highlights include the home of British shirtmaking — Jermyn Street; London's oldest cheesemongers — Paxton & Whitfield; London's first wine and spirit merchants — Berry Bros & Rudd; perfumers now in their ninth generation — Floris; and the highest concentration of royal warrant holders in the capital.

-Exceptional dining can be found throughout the area, notably at The Wolseley and Michelin-starred 7 Park Place, soon be joined by Villandry, Boulestin and a new restaurant from Angela Hartnett on St James's Street.
+Exceptional dining can be found throughout the area, notably at The Wolseley and Michelin-starred 7 Park Place, in addition to eateries such as Villandry and Boulestin.

 This content has been supplied by St James's